 To Freeze: Cupcakes should be individually wrapped and placed in an airtight container.
 They should not having frosting on them.
 Cupcakes can be kept in the freezer up to three months.

-- To prevent the cupcakes from getting stuck, grease the cupcake liners for a seamless removal from the pan.
+- For easy removal from liner: To prevent the cupcakes from getting stuck, grease the cupcake liners.
+No more cupcakes falling apart when removing the cupcake liner!

-- A touch of lemon juice will tenderize the crumb for a moist gluten-free red velvet cupcake.
+- For a tender crumb: A touch of lemon juice will tenderize the crumb for a moist gluten-free red velvet cupcake.

 Gluten-Free Red Velvet Cupcakes